 import random

-for i in range(pas_length):
+for i in range(length):

-4. Interactive Text-Based Quiz
+4. Interactive Quiz

 score = 0